mattleaverton/mattleaverton.github.io/content/writing/on-learning.md

 Summary:
 Status: draft

 In grade school I did a report on C.S.
-Lewis after reading his [sci-fi trilogy](https://en.wikipedia.org/wiki/Out_of_the_Silent_Planet){: target=_blank}.
+Lewis after reading his [sci-fi trilogy](https://en.wikipedia.org/wiki/Out_of_the_Silent_Planet).
 I recall from whichever online, non-Wikipedia source was allowed for school projects that his primary interest/study was *Philology*.
-The dictionary told me this was someone who loves learning or study, which is really nothing more useful than a direct translation of the constituent Latin roots ([high-school-Latin-flex](https://www.aclclassics.org/DesktopModules/Revindex.Dnn.RevindexStorefront/Portals/0/Gallery/6871c630-33cb-4a6f-b9ec-8cab1ac0c833.jpg){: target=_blank}
+The dictionary told me this was someone who loves learning or study, which is really nothing more useful than a direct translation of the constituent Latin roots ([high-school-Latin-flex](https://www.aclclassics.org/DesktopModules/Revindex.Dnn.RevindexStorefront/Portals/0/Gallery/6871c630-33cb-4a6f-b9ec-8cab1ac0c833.jpg)
-- where my fellow [Caecilius](https://www.na4.cambridgescp.com/stage/na4/1){: target=_blank} fans at?)
+- where my fellow [Caecilius](https://www.na4.cambridgescp.com/stage/na4/1) fans at?)
 Either with age or a better dictionary, I see this is moreso the study of learning itself, but the idea that someone's focus can be learning still resonates with me.

 For an extended period of my life, I memorized license plates.
 I can still recall the plate from my mom's